• Skip to content

 Stripping Off Wholly Unsecured Mortgages: Chapter 13 and Why to File – Overview of Bankruptcy, Part 7

-May 25, 2014 By TomScottLaw
+May 25, 2014 by TomScottLaw

-Series: #12 0f 13 Our last post took a brief look at how to protect a co-debtor in a Chapter 13 bankruptcy.
+Our last post took a brief look at how to protect a co-debtor in a Chapter 13 bankruptcy.
 This article will discuss stripping off wholly unsecured mortgages.
-Stripping: A Tool to Modify Unsecured Mortgages One of the most valuable options to a debtor in a Chapter 13 case is the opportunity […]

 Filed Under: Chapter 13, Mortgage Tagged With: discharge debt, Mortgage creditors